johnrizzo1/intuit/memory-bank/progress.md

 - Added a special case in the agent's process_input method to directly use the filesystem tool when the user asks to list all indexed files, bypassing the agent_executor.
 - Fixed the special case to use the async version of the tool's run method (_arun) instead of the synchronous version (_run) to handle tools that only support async execution.
 - Added comprehensive logging to all tool methods (FilesystemTool, CustomMCPTool, MCPToolWrapper) to track when and how they are called, including caller information.
+- Reimplemented voice integration with the GUI using a multi-process architecture to resolve stability issues.

 ## Evolution of Project Decisions